ManiruzzamanAkash/wp-react-kit/README.md

 [View Detailed documentations with parameters and responses of the REST API](https://github.com/ManiruzzamanAkash/wp-react-kit/blob/main/Rest-API-Docs.MD)

 ### Version & Changelogs
+**v0.9.0 - 20/12/2024**

+1. Fix: Updated PHP version support > 8.0 and some more library support
+1. Fix: When Editing a Job, last job is being edited
+1. Update: Tested upto WordPress 6.7.1

 **v0.8.0 - 24/05/2023**

 1. New feature: WordPress Playwright test-e2e-utils added.